Silverstone Circuit: The Ultimate Track Guide • Rear View Prints

 • Alain Prost – Ferrari

-The newly designed Silverstone Circuit was met with Nigel Mansell hysteria in this 1991 classic.
 The much adored British Lion took victory from pole position and delighted the home crowd.
 This race is also well known for a touching display of sportsmanship, in which Mansell picked up Senna from his out of fuel vehicle on his victory lap, giving the Brazilian legend a lift back to the paddock.

 1987 British Grand Prix: Mansell and Piquet Duel